strategineer/personal-website/source/food/tahini.html.markdown

   - 1/4 tsp salt, or more to taste
 steps:
   - Mix ingredients until thick.
-notes:
+---
 - Serve on falafel balls or use as a dip.
----